KabukiStarship/Script2/docs/script_universal_addressing_specification_rfc.md

 SCRIPT Specification Experimental RFC
 =====================================

-# 4. Universal Polar Addressing Specification
+# 4. Universal Addressing Specification

-**Universal Polar Addressing**, or **UP Addressing**, or **UPA** is a method of conveying physical addresses and Internet Protocol Addressing that works identically on every planet or spherical object.
-Before we talk about a UP Addressing it helps to see a map of the internet wires on Earth.
+**Universal Addressing** or UA is a method of conveying physical addresses and Internet Protocol Addressing that works identically on every planet or spherical object.
+Before we talk about a UA it helps to see a map of the internet wires on Earth.
 Here is Earth's Internet Superhighway in the year 2017 center about 0 degrees longitude.

 ![Earth's Internet Superhighway in the year 2017](http://img.labnol.org/di/undersea_cable_map.png)